 There are two main types of offset projects you can choose from – forestry projects and energy projects.
 Forestry projects channel their funds mainly into preventing deforestation or replanting new trees on cleared land.
 These trees then act as a carbon sink and absorb the carbon dioxide in the atmosphere.

-To carbon offset your flight, you can use a carbon footprint calculator to find out the amount you need to pay to exactly offset your carbon emissions (you have the option to pay more if you want!).
+To carbon offset your flight, you can use a carbon footprint calculator to find out the amount you need to pay to exactly offset your travel footprint (you have the option to pay more if you want!).

-Pack your own reusables kit
+Pack your own reusable kit

 Your kit should contain all of the basics: tote bags, reusable utensils (make sure they’re made of wood/bamboo, else you’ll have to give them up at customs!), a water bottle, and food container(s).
-This way, as you are leaving your accommodation for a full day of activity, you can simply grab your kit and go!
+This way, as you leave for a full day of activity, you can simply grab your kit and go!

 Something that is also worth the mention is that many airlines have now phased out single-use plastics on flights.
 Some examples of such airlines include Singapore Airlines, Qantas (which operated the first ever zero-waste flight), Delta, United Airlines, Alaska Airlines, Etihad Airways, and many more.

 Stay at homes instead of hotels

-Furthermore, staying in hotels means that your bedsheets are laundered and changed every day even if they don’t need to be.
+Furthermore, staying in hotels means that your bedsheets are laundered and changed daily even if they don’t need to be.
 With the rise of homeowners renting out their houses for travellers on websites like Airbnb, it has become much easier for us to opt for homestays instead.

 Most hotels these days also have signs in their rooms that tell you what you need to do if you don’t want them to wash your bath towels or change the sheets.

 Bring along your handy refillable water bottle instead!
 Feel free to check out this list to find out which countries have potable water that you can drink straight from the tap.

 Walk as much as possible, or take public transport

-When you are on vacation, it is easy to give in to the temptation of hailing a cab or renting a car.
-However, not only does taking public transport help you save on costs, it also produces significantly less greenhouse gas emissions.
-So, try to stay near a bus or train station on your holiday – it’ll make your life a whole lot easier!
+When you are on vacation, it is often tempting to hail a cab or rent a car.
+However, not only does taking public transport help you save on costs, it also produces significantly less greenhouse gas emissions which contributes to reducing your travel footprint!